Brento20/password.maker/README.md

 When a user clicks the Generate Password Button:

 1. A prompt window opens asking for a number.
+    -use prompt to ask for user input
+    -store in a var passwordLength
 2. This input is checked to make sure is a number equal to or greater than 8, equal to or lesser than 128 and is equal to a number.
+    -use if and else if statements for this step
 3. If incorrect input, a return fills the html text box with an error message and a alert tells the user how to correct the error.
 4. The user is prompted to select if they want Upper/Lower/Special or numbers included int the password.
 5. Confirms trigger a boolean to push a set of characters into an empty array called characterPool.